 Love PostgreSQL?
 Know of a feature the world should know more about?
 Ping me @danlovesproofs.

 Interested in building systems that make powerful technology easy to use?
-Shoot us a note at firstname.lastname@example.org.
+Meet our team to get a feel for what it’s like to work at Heap!

 We might deal with this kind of a situation with table partitioning, in which high-value events and low-value events can live in separate child tables, but this approach is going to be unwieldy if there are many different kinds of high-value events, and we would need to repartition the table every time we wanted to add a new type of high-value event.